Payne325/adventur/README.md

 # adventur
-A choose your own adventure game written in rust
+A choose your own adventure game written in rust.